D3TaLES/d3tales_api/mkdocs/Processors.md

 # Processors

-This modules contains data parsers to process both computational and experimental raw data files.
+This module contains data parsers to process both computational and experimental raw data files.
 The D<sup>3</sup>TaLES parser then converts the processed data to the D<sup>3</sup>TaLES schema.
 It also contains a submodule for converting data from the backend D<sup>3</sup>TaLES database to frontend data and pushing the new data to the frontend